 The fresh and zesty pesto is a natural pairing with delicious salmon, and it comes together beautifully served over a bed of pasta.
 Plus, this salmon pasta dish only requires one pot which means less clean up!

-Salmon Pesto Pasta Ingredients
+Salmon Pesto Pasta Ingredient Highlights

-- Pasta.
 Any pasta will do—short like penne or long like Fettuccine and everything in between!
 Just make sure to reserve some of the water you cook the pasta in.

-Salmon Pesto Pasta Tips and Tricks
+Easy Salmon Pesto Pasta Recipe Tips and Tricks

 Before we get to cooking it, we have to prep our salmon.
 The way to get the best texture on your salmon is to pat it dry!

 Simply place your salmon filets in between two paper towels and press down lightly.
 This will remove extra moisture from the fish to ensure you avoid a mushy texture.
-This same technique is used to make this roasted garlic salmon as well.

-Then, use a sharp knife to slice your salmon into small cubes, about 1 cubic inch in size.
+Then, use a sharp knife to cut your salmon into small cubes, about 1 cubic inch in size.
+Cubing the salmon helps it cook faster and more evenly in the pot.
 Set the salmon aside until you are ready to cook it.

 Bring ten cups of water to a rolling boil and cook the pasta al dente according to the instructions on the box.

-Before draining your pasta, use a Pyrex measuring cup or other heat-safe cup with a handle to carefully extract at least 1/2 cup of the water the pasta cooked in.
+Before draining your pasta, use a Pyrex measuring cup or other heat-safe cup with a handle to carefully extract at least ½ cup of the water the pasta cooked in.

 This starchy water will be used to add back to the pesto pasta.
 It will actually thicken the pesto sauce and help to get the desired consistency.